ebu/ebu-adm-toolbox/README.md

 For information on the config file format, options and available processes, see the documentation at https://ebu-adm-toolbox.readthedocs.io/

 ## Compiling
 To compile the toolbox you will require a working C++20 development environment.
-It has been successfully compiled under:

-* Windows using Visual Studio 2022
-* MacOS 12.4 with Apple Clang 13.1.6
-* Debian using GCC 12 (see CI)
-* Debian using Clang 13 (see CI)
+It's currently tested on `ubuntu-latest`, `macos-latest` and `windows-latest`; see [here](https://github.com/actions/runner-images#available-images) for details.

 CMake version 3.21 or higher is required to configure and build the project.